 Grant recipients with exceptional financial need may be eligible for the FSEOG which is a campus-based program administered through the Financial Aid Office.
 The award amount is contingent upon the availability of FSEOG funds, and the amount of other aid received by the student.
-Eligible students are processed first by selection of those with the lowest Expected Family Contributions (EFC) attending at least half-time and making satisfactory academic progress.
-The FSEOG Grant is not available to students whose admission status is Move When Ready or learning support; students who are concurrently attending two or more colleges as a regular students; or students who have reached the Pell Grant lifetime limit.
+Eligible students are processed first by selection of those within specific Expected Family Contributions (EFC ranges) attending at least half-time and making satisfactory academic progress.
+The FSEOG Grant is not available to students whose admission status is Dual Enrollment or learning support; students who are concurrently attending two or more colleges as a regular students; or students who have reached the Pell Grant lifetime limit.